MingukM/SnakeGame/README.md

 Also, this project will serve as a tool to teach myself how to use Git and Github.

 ### Source
-I followed [this tutorial](https://www.youtube.com/watch?v=bI6e6qjJ8JQ) to create the snake game.
+I follow [this tutorial](https://www.youtube.com/watch?v=bI6e6qjJ8JQ) to create the snake game.